metaplex-foundation/developer-hub/src/pages/core/external-plugins/oracle.md

 {% /dialect-switcher %}

-### Updating an Oracle Account
+### Updating an Oracle Plugin

 Because the Oracle is an external account created and maintained by the creator/developer the Oracle account `Validation Results` can be updated at anytime making a dynamic Asset experiance for the Asset owners.

-## The Orcale Plugin
+## The Orcale Adapter

-The Oracle plugin accepts the following arguments and data.
+The Oracle Adapter accepts the following arguments and data.

 ### On Chain Struct